magyarkuti/magyarkuti/README.md

 - 🔭 I’m currently working on my Linear Algebra book and preparing for the fall semester.
 - 🌱 I’m currently learning Github pages, because I am tending to move my BCE website to a more private place.
-- ⚡ The very last project finsished is https://magyarkuti.github.io/corvinusmetropolis.
-It is a presentation template for my students and friends.
+- ⚡ The very last project I finished is https://magyarkuti.github.io/corvinusmetropolis.
+It is a LaTeX presentation template for my students and friends.
 <!--
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...